Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 Source: Lusha

+Scalelist keeps it simpler: $99/month for 5,000 credits, or an annual plan with two months free.
 The free plan is limited to 50 credits over 14 days.
 Emails cost 1 credit each, but mobile numbers cost 20 credits each, making phone-heavy workflows expensive.
-The pay-for-results model (no charge when data isn't found) is a real advantage for budget-conscious teams.
+The pay-for-results model (no charge when data is not found) is a real advantage for budget-conscious teams.
 All features, including API access and HubSpot integration, come with every tier.

 Source: Scalelist

-However, ZoomInfo Lite offers permanent free access with 10 monthly export credits, a Chrome extension, website visitor reveals, CRM enrichment, and HubSpot integration.
-For teams ready to invest, ZoomInfo's pricing includes capabilities (intent data, conversation intelligence, AI agents, multi-channel orchestration) that would cost more to replicate by stitching together separate tools.
+ZoomInfo Lite offers permanent free access with 10 monthly export credits, a Chrome extension, website visitor reveals, CRM enrichment, and HubSpot integration.
+For teams ready to invest, ZoomInfo's platform includes capabilities (intent data, conversation intelligence, AI agents, multi-channel orchestration) that would cost more to replicate by stitching together separate tools.

 Source: ZoomInfo